takuma1102/ssBartik/README.md

 | `ssb_plot_loo()` / `ssb_plot_ri()` | leave-one-out sensitivity / randomization-inference null |
 | `ssb_plot_overid()` / `ssb_plot_shocks()` | just-identified estimate dispersion / exposure Lorenz curve |
 | `autoplot()` | \pkg{ggplot2} method for any of the figures above |

+> **Note 1** `ssb_plot_rotemberg()` reproduces the canonical Goldsmith-Pinkham–Sorkin–Swift
+> diagnostic: each sector's just-identified estimate against its first-stage
+> F-statistic, bubble area proportional to the absolute Rotemberg weight, positive
+> weights as blue open circles and negative as amber open diamonds, with the
+> overall estimate marked by the dashed line.

+> **Note 2** `ssb_plot_se()` puts the point estimate next to every SE method's interval, with
+> the axis always including the null at 0, so both the practical cost of the
+> exposure-robust correction *and* each method's verdict on significance are
+> immediate.
+(In this example the naive/EHW interval excludes 0 while AKM0 does
+> not.)

 ## Status